Felipemendezrios/RatingShiftHappens/README.md

 | 5.52388 | 7.24338 | 1967.76 |    1.14877    | -314.065 |
 | 5.24600 | 7.32321 | 1969.19 |    1.14107    | -311.731 |

-A few functions are provided with the `RBaM` package to explore MCMC samples.
+The `RBaM` package provides several functions to explore MCMC samples.

 ``` r
   # Trace plot for each parameter, useful to assess convergence.